CBorowski-dev/docs-operaton-org/content/user-guide/quarkus-integration/configuration.md

 </table>

 Quarkus allows to configure a Quarkus application via a [MicroProfile Config][mp-config] source.
 You can read more about configuring a Quarkus application in the [Quarkus configuration][quarkus-config] page.
-The Camunda Quarkus extension docs use the `application.properties` format in the examples, but you can use any supported Quarkus config source.
+The Operaton Quarkus extension docs use the `application.properties` format in the examples, but you can use any supported Quarkus config source.

 You can set any process engine configuration properties under the `quarkus.camunda` prefix.
 The [Process Engine Configuration Properties][engine-properties] page documents all the available properties.
 Please convert any property names from `camelCase` to the `kebab-case` format, like in the following example:

 ```properties